BirgitRijvers/EMC-CanMic/README.md

 ## Introduction

-**emc/cancermicro** is a bioinformatics pipeline that ...
+**emc/cancermicro** is a bioinformatics pipeline that helps with analyzing the microbiome within RNA sequencing data, obtained from humans.
+As input it requires a samplesheet and paired-end FASTQ files, it performs quality control and trimming on the reads, filters out reads mapping to human reference genome GRCh38 and taxonomically classifies the remaining reads.
+As output, you get a BIOM file with the classifications and a MultiQC report of the QC metrics.

 <!-- TODO nf-core:
-   Complete this sentence with a 2-3 sentence summary of what types of data the pipeline ingests, a brief overview of the major pipeline sections and the types of output it produces.
-You're giving an overview to someone new to nf-core here, in 15-20 seconds.
-For an example, see https://github.com/nf-core/rnaseq/blob/master/README.md#introduction
+Update introduction as pipeline changes!
 -->

 <!-- TODO nf-core: Include a figure that guides the user through the major workflow steps.
 Many nf-core